jekyll/jekyll/site/_docs/configuration.md

 ### Kramdown

-In addition to the defaults mentioned above, you can also turn on recognition of Github Flavored Markdown by passing an `input` option with a value of "GFM".
+In addition to the defaults mentioned above, you can also turn on recognition of GitHub Flavored Markdown by passing an `input` option with a value of "GFM".

 For example, in your `_config.yml`: